 The evidence standards – engineering

 These standards have been developed to support the route to equivalence.
 They reflect the standards that have been applied throughout the life of the register and have been derived from competences contained within the approved training route criterion.
 Using the engineering standards in conjunction with the existing Scopes of Practice provides a mechanism to facilitate rigorous assessments.
-The RCT management panel are able to quality assure technologists via this route and determine the depth and breadth of their knowledge and skills.
-Only when successfully evidencing these standards through a portfolio can the RCT management panel be satisfied that technologists are able to carry out their role safely and effectively.
+The RCT management board are able to quality assure technologists via this route and determine the depth and breadth of their knowledge and skills.
+Only when successfully evidencing these standards through a portfolio can the RCT management board be satisfied that technologists are able to carry out their role safely and effectively.